ITensor Code Examples

 Then if we have an ITensor

-T = randomITensor(i,j,k)
+T = random_itensor(i,j,k)

 @show inds(T)

-we can combine indices i and k by contracting with the combiner:
+we can combine indices i

 CT = C * T

-Printing out the indices of the new ITensor CT we can see that it has only two indices:
+Printing out the indices of the new ITensor CT

 @show inds(CT)

-The first is the newly made combined Index, which was made for us by the combiner function and the second is the j Index of T which was not part of the combining process.
-To access the combined Index you can call the combinedind function on the combiner:
+which was not part of the combining process.
+To access the combined Index you can call the combinedind

 ci = combinedind(C)